 Dice the onion and tomatoes.
 Wash a handful of baby spinach/kale leaves (if using).

-Heat up half a tablespoon of oil in a medium-sized skillet on medium heat.
+Heat up the teaspoon of oil in a medium-sized skillet on medium heat.
 Once the oil is hot, sauté the diced onion pieces in the oil for 2-3 minutes, or until the pieces are soft and translucent.

 Add in the diced tomato pieces and sauté for another 2-3 minutes (you may want to use a lid to protect yourself and prevent spatters when the tomato pieces hit the bottom of the skillet.)

-Add the measured amount of chickpeas, along with the ground black pepper, thyme and garlic powder.
-Stir and cook for another 3-4 minutes.
+Add the measured amount of chickpeas, along with the ground black pepper, salt (optional), thyme and garlic powder.
+Stir and cook for another 3-4 minutes, then taste and adjust seasonings.

 If desired, add in a handful of washed baby spinach/kale leaves at this time, stir and then cook for 1-2 minutes until the leaves are wilted (optional).
 If not adding in the spinach or kale leaves, see next step.

-Right before serving, stir in 1 ½ teaspoons of freshly squeezed lime and stir to mix well with the chickpeas mixture.
-Ready for serving!
+Right before serving, stir in the freshly squeezed lime juice and stir to mix well with the chickpeas mixture.
+Garnish with some freshly chopped basil or cilantro (optional).
+Ready to serve!

 If you like, instead of adding in the baby spinach or baby kale leaves, you can add in some fresh chopped cilantro to the seasoned chickpeas right before removing from the stove top.

-Add this filling to your burrito or taco, and garnish with some freshly chopped basil or cilantro (optional) before consuming, have for breakfast or enjoy as a main course meal paired with bread, grain or a gluten-free alternative!
+Add this filling to your burrito or taco, enjoy it for breakfast or have this dish as a main course meal paired with bread, a cooked whole grain or pasta!

 These Crazy Versatile Chickpeas make a great meal prep recipe at the beginning of the week.
 Don’t get put off by the lime juice listed as part of the ingredients.
 There is just a hint of lime from the fresh lime juice added into the mix at the end to enhance the flavors of this recipe.
 I originally created this dish to be a filling inside a burrito, but the possibilities are really endless in how you want to use them.
 Make extra so that you have enough to use in a creative way later in the week or just pop some in a freezer safe container to freeze and save for later.
 Recently a friend (who told me she did not like chickpeas and other beans apart from black eyed peas) tried a mouthful of this dish.
 She remarked, “These taste like black eyed peas!”
 I then sent her home with a portion of the dish.
 So, even if you are sure you do not like chickpeas, you might still want to give this recipe a go.
 You may be pleasantly surprised!